MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/let-users-sync-irm-protected-files.md

 ## Prerequisites

 > [!NOTE]
-> Any IRM protected files using the sync process will maintain their IRM protection.
-This is true for files being synced either to or from the cloud on their respective machines.
+> Any IRM-protected files will maintain their IRM protection during the sync process, both during upload and download.

 1. Users are running Windows 7 or later.
 This feature is not yet supported on Mac.